nfrechette/rtm/docs/getting_started.md

    Note that if you do not have CMake in your `PATH`, you should define the `RTM_CMAKE_HOME` environment variable to something like `C:\Program Files\CMake`.
 4. Build the IDE solution with: `python make.py -build`
 5. Run the unit tests with: `python make.py -unit_test`
+6. Build and run benchmarks with the `-bench` switch

 On all three platforms, *AVX* support can be enabled by using the `-avx` switch.